Boundary maps and reducibility for cocycles into the isometries of CAT(0)-spaces: Introduction

-\paragraph{\textbf{Acknowledgements.}} We would like to thank Maria Beatrice Pozzetti and Bruno Duchesne for the enlightening conversations and important suggestions about our work.
+\paragraph{\textbf{Acknowledgments.}} We would like to thank Maria Beatrice Pozzetti and Bruno Duchesne for the enlightening conversations and important suggestions about our work.
 We are also grateful to Stefano Francaviglia for his supervision and comments about the project.
+Finally, we wish to thank the anonymous referees for their comments and corrections that improved the quality of this paper.